GeenethMedagedara/Customer_Support_Chatbot/README.md

 - Push Docker images to **AWS ECR**
 - Apply Kubernetes configurations (kubectl apply -f k8s/)
 - Monitor deployment with kubectl get pods

+## How this project works

+> **Rasa** is a conversational AI framework for enterprises that natively leverages generative AI for effortless assistant development.
+The Rasa model can be fine-tuned according to the developer's preference.
+Rasa consists of two servers: one is the Rasa server that the chatbot is run on, and the other is the custom actions server that we can create custom actions for.
+This server is mainly used to connect with other APIs other than the conversation, e.g., like accessing the DynamoDB database to retrieve certain data.

+> The **FastAPI** server acts as a bridge between Rasa and external services (e.g., DynamoDB, OpenAI ChatGPT, React frontend) and also provides a high-performance, asynchronous API for handling chatbot requests.

+> **DynamoDB** is a NoSQL database optimized for high-speed and low-latency operations.
+This makes it easier to store user sessions, chat history, and contextual data for better conversation flow.

+> Next, **OpenAI ChatGPT** helps increase the chatbot response quality by giving insights about the products to the user.

 ## Why This is Built